Generative View Stitching: Limitations, Challenges, and Future Work

 \subsection{Loop-Closing Wide-Baseline Viewpoints}

 We find that GVS fails to loop-close wide-baseline viewpoints.
 To probe the root cause, we benchmark GVS on the \texttt{Forward-Orbit-Backward} trajectory, which is comprised of collinear forward and backward camera segments that are connected by a 180-degree orbit camera segment, as shown in Fig.~\ref{fig:wide_baseline_loop_closing_part1}.
-This experiment suggests that this failure mode stems from the specific Diffusion-Forcing backbone used by our method, which is trained on RE10K -- a dataset comprised of camera trajectories with small viewpoint shifts.
+This experiment suggests that this failure mode stems from the fact that our method's backbone is trained on RE10K, which is comprised of camera trajectories with small viewpoint shifts.

 To elaborate, without our loop closing mechanism, GVS generates a video that correctly tracks the camera motion \textit{i.e.}, depicts the generated scene from the correct viewpoint, but whose forward and backward segments do not view the same scene; the brown countertop present in the right side of frame 0 is \textit{absent} in frame 13, which marks the end of the orbit, and the color of the floor in each frame is different.